adobe/spectrum-web-components/packages/asset/README.md

 ### Anatomy

 An asset has a single default `slot`.
+Use this slot for an image asset.

 ```html
 <sp-asset style="height: 128px">